erickbytes/lofipython/content/blog/working-with-rss-in-python.rst

 **A Few Benefits of RSS**

+- Receive notice when a new post is published by your favorite websites and blogs.

 - The personal data of your readers is not collected.

-- Receive notice when a new post is published by your favorite websites and blogs.

-- An RSS subscription is less intrusive compared to blasting into someone's email inbox.
+- An RSS subscription is less intrusive compared to blasting into someone's cluttered email inbox.
 Plus you won't end up in the spam folder.

 - Diversify your website's traffic to be less dependent on search engines and social media platforms.

+    To know approximately how much RSS traffic you have, check how many HTTP requests have an XML content type. `This blog post <https://darekkay.com/blog/rss-subscriber-count/>`__ has a good breakdown of this HTTP based approach.
+Typically, 6% of total HTTP requests on my blog have XML content type, indicating RSS traffic.

 Python RSS Tools
 ----------------